 You might also like: Forthright Quotes by KAP

 In 1962 she published Ship of Fools, which took her twenty years to write.
-Critical opinions were mixed, though it was the best selling novel of her career and of that year overall.
+Critical opinions were mixed, though it was the best-selling novel of her career and of that year overall.
 Set before the start of World War II, it follows the voyage of a group of passengers on their way from Mexico to Europe.
 It was made into a film that was released in 1965.